webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 {{Flags
 |High-level issues=Copyright Issue
 |Content=Outdated
+|Checked_Out=No
 }}
 {{Byline}}
-{{Summary_Section|When you create a web site, accessibility, making the web site usable by everyone, regardless of their ability or disability, should always be a central concern.
+{{Summary_Section|When you create a website, accessibility, making the website usable by everyone, regardless of their ability or disability, should always be a central concern.
 In this article I’ll look at accessibility explicitly, so you can understand fully what it is, why it is important, how to ensure that sites are accessible, and what guidelines exist to define accessible sites.}}
 {{Tutorial
 |Content===Introduction==

 Before I look specifically at accessibility on the web, let’s start by looking at accessibility in general terms.
-After all, accessibility isn't just a concern associated with web sites, it is potentially a concern with every service, object or technology you’ll come across in life.
+After all, accessibility isn't just a concern associated with websites, it is potentially a concern with every service, object or technology you’ll come across in life.

 Note that an associated topic to learn about is [http://www.w3.org/WAI/intro/aria WAI ARIA]—the Web Accessibility Initiative’s Accessible Rich Internet Applications initiative, which is basically a methodology to allow the creation of more accessible Ajax/JavaScript-powered applications.
 You can find a [http://dev.opera.com/articles/view/introduction-to-wai-aria/ great introductory article] covering ARIA on dev.opera.com.